sclayton33/bioinformatics/RNA-seq/README.md

 I plan to try using other RNA-seq tools such as ones written in Python and Julia to see which works best for my use cases.

-- RNA-seq_pipeline_practice_v0.5.0.ipynb - once I am finished writing it, it will cover everything from raw fastq data processing, pre-alignment QC, alignment, post-alignment QC, expression analysis, and visualization.
+- RNA-seq_pipeline_practice_v0.5.0.ipynb - once I am finished writing it, it will cover everything from raw fastq data processing, pre-alignment QC, alignment, post-alignment QC, expression, differential expression, visualization, batch correction, pathway analysis.
+Other things can be added beyond that, but depends on usecase.

 ## Useful Links